10 films to watch out for at sundance, part two

 The former U.S. Vice President Al Gore's 2006 documentary brought climate change crisis to a mainstream audience and this none-too-timely follow up examines the escalation of the catastrophic environmental problems and how possible a solution is.
-In a post fact era, and with a president-elect hell bent on climate change denial, this Sundance premiere is essential viewing.
+In a post-fact era — and with a President-elect hell bent on climate change denial — this Sundance premiere is essential viewing.

 Filmmaker Yance Ford goes on an extremely personal journey in racial politics, examining loss and grief through his family's own trauma.
 In 1992, the director's brother 24-year-old William was shot and killed by a 19-year-old white mechanic after a row about a car repair spiraled out of control.
 An all white jury acquitted the accused, despite the fact that William was unarmed.
-Promising intimate and artful storytelling, Strong Island explores the injustice and the effect on William Ford's family as well as reflecting on what blackness means in America, then and 20 years since.
+Promising intimate and artful storytelling, Strong Island explores the injustice and the effect on Ford's family as well as reflecting on what blackness means in America — then and 20 years since.

 The New Radical

-Filmmaker Adam Lough delves into the dark web to explore a world where young, politicised radicals have found ways to resist corporate and political power.
-But to what end do the makers of Dark Wallet, a Bitcoin app that allows users to 'go dark' want to follow?
+Filmmaker Adam Lough delves into the dark web to explore a world where young, politicized radicals have found ways to resist corporate and political power.
+But to what end do the makers of Dark Wallet, a Bitcoin app that allows users to 'go dark', want to follow?
 And what ideals, if any, lie behind the pursuit of freedom of information and the downfall of old economic and political structures?
 In an era where hacking can change election fortunes and may yet change the fortunes of the U.S. president-elect, The New Radical could prove a crucial peek into the online underground.